w3f/PSPs/PSPs/drafts/psp-22.md

 ```

 ### Errors
-The suggested methods revert the transaction and return a `Result` type with one of the following Error enum's:
+The suggested methods revert the transaction and return a `Result` type with one of the following error enum's:

 ```rust
 enum PSP22Error {